How to Run Your Own

 ALTER BEFORE ADOPTION

 Two serendipitous events launched us into offering surgeries without ear tipping, what quickly became our Feral Cat Prevention Program.
 One hurdle to starting the FCPP was poor acceptance of early-age spay/neuter.
 In time, we convinced rescuers that early-age spay/neuter is a safe, humane procedure used for decades in many progressive countries.
+Today, pediatric spay neuter is a widely accepted, safe, successful and well documented practice.

 Now we educate everyone that ending homelessness begins with prevention through spay/neuter.
 For rescuers to prevent the onslaught of kittens into their homes next year, they must spay/neuter their rescued kittens this year.